 Changes in employment in this industry depends primarily on the demand for trees and the availability of supply.

 Demand for trees

 The wood manufacturing industry benefited greatly from the growth in exports to the United States during the 1990s and was able to sustain and actually increase production until 2004 because of the strength of the residential construction sector in Quebec.
-From 2004 to 2012, the bottom fell out of the actual value (after inflation) of exports (close to 70% decrease) and domestic sales dropped by more than 35%, for a more than 50 % decrease in the combined value of all shipments.
-Given that output is very low in historical terms, and that economic recovery is expected in Quebec and the United States, the value of shipments should start to increase slightly in the next few years.
+From 2004 to 2011, the bottom fell out of the actual value (after inflation) of exports (close to 70% decrease) and domestic sales dropped by more than 35%, for a close to 50 % decrease in the combined value of all shipments.
+The situation has however recovered somewhat between 2011 and 2013, the real value of shipments rose more than 20%, mainly due to the increase in the value of exports to the United States (up more than 50%).
+As this recent trend is likely to continue, the value of shipments is expected to continue to increase over the coming years.

 Since the effects of the decreased demand for wood products by the paper manufacturing industry should counteract the increased demand in the wood products manufacturing industry, it is expected that this demand will have only a slightly beneficial effect on forest sector output and employment in the next few years.